crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 == Changelog ==

+= 0.9.2.5 =
+* Fixed security issue that can occur if using database caching to disk.
+If using database caching to disk with a web server with directory listing or web accessible wp-content/w3tc/dbcache/* directories.
+This patch works for all hosting environments / types where PHP is properly configured, i.e. .htaccess modifications (or other web server configuration changes) are *not* necessary to ensure proper security.
+Empty the database cache after performing the update if you use database caching to disk.

 = 0.9.2.4 =
 * Added support for Microsoft SQL Server
 * Added API support for MediaTemple ProCDN (EdgeCast)